 Key Takeaways

-• Publication ≠ Implementation: A model that works in research often fails in clinical practice due to workflow mismatches, not poor accuracy.
+- Publication Results don't guarantee clinical success: A model that works in research often fails in clinical practice due to workflow mismatches, not poor accuracy.

-• Successful AI is Embedded: Tools that work live inside clinical workflows (not adjacent to them) and trigger actionable escalation pathways.
+- Successful AI improves workflow: Tools that work live inside clinical workflows (not adjacent to them) and trigger actionable escalation pathways.

 References & Further Reading